Children’s Religious Exploration

 Exploration classes for children will not be held on these holidays:

-- First two Sundays of January.
+- First Sunday of January.
 Child care on that day will be offered for ages infant through 5th grade.
 Please pick up children in your care at 10:45 a.m. for the Celebration of Life worship service.

 - Easter Sunday.
 Adults are invited to bring children in their care to the All-church Easter Breakfast during first hour.
 Activities for children are a part of the Easter celebration.